aregano/aregano.github.io/content/_index.md

           date_start: '2025-02-01'
           date_end: ''
           description: |2-
-              As a Postdoctoral Scientist at the Princess Maxima Center, I am working on characterizing cerebellar tumor organoid models as well as looking into the Tumor Microenvironment of various paedriatic cancers, such as Medulloblastomas and Ependymomas.
-I employ transcriptomics as well as saptial transcriptomics to characterize the tumor microenvironment and its interaction with the tumor cells.
+              As a Postdoctoral Scientist at the Princess Maxima Center, I am working on looking into the Tumor Microenvironment of various paedriatic cancers, such as Medulloblastomas and Ependymomas as well as characterizing cerebellar tumor organoid models.
+I employ transcriptomics (scRNAseq, bulkRNAseq spatial) as well as epigenomics (DNA methylation array data) in my work to fullfil the goals of each project.
         - title: Research Scientist
           company: CNIC
           company_url: 'https://www.cnic.es/'